 In response, organizations of all kinds were discovering innovative, state-of-the-art asset-management software to protect and optimize their investment in expensive equipment.
 Then, the COVID-19 pandemic struck and in just months millions of people in the workforce had been ordered to work from home—and their equipment had to go with them.
 Today, company equipment estimated in the hundreds of millions is suddenly no longer on-site, no longer in the workplace.

 Stanford News, reporting June 29, 2020, wrote: “We see an incredible 42 percent of the U.S. labor force now working from home full-time… So, by sheer numbers, the U.S. is a working-from-home economy.
 Almost twice as many employees are working from home as at work.”

 The magnificent adaptability of American enterprise has kept the economy functioning and even growing, but organizations acting responsibly at the same time are challenged to track, inventory, and report on their now far-flung assets.
 Companies like Notifii are working with those organizations, profit and nonprofit, private and public, to address the unprecedented challenge to asset management using the new Checkout system.

-Let's look briefly at the challenges facing management in an era characterized by dispersion of an organization's equipment to work-at-home sites that can number in the hundreds of thousands.
+Let’s look briefly at the challenges facing management in an era characterized by the dispersion of an organization’s equipment to work-at-home sites that can number in the hundreds of thousands.

 When COVID-19 hit, “work-from-home” was both a decision of many companies and a mandate of governments.
 In this pressing emergency, hardware like laptops, tablets, smartphones, and monitors were ordered and shipped to thousands of locations.
 Justifiably, it became a rush to create a new infrastructure of connection and communication.
 Much equipment was taken or shipped from the office; newly purchased equipment was shipped to wherever it was needed.